civican/legisinfo/43-2/bills/C-10/bill_text.md

   **(8)** Paragraphs 10(1)(i) and (j) of the Act are replaced by the following:

+    respecting unjust discrimination by a person carrying on a broadcasting undertaking and undue or unreasonable preference given, or undue or unreasonable disadvantage imposed, by such a person;

     respecting the registration of broadcasting undertakings with the Commission;

     respecting the audit or examination of records and books of account of persons carrying on broadcasting undertakings by the Commission or persons acting on behalf of the Commission; and